garahan/jkk-radar/README.md

 ┌─────────────────────────────────────────────────────────┐
 │  5.
 CALCULATE DISTANCE                                   │
 │     - Haversine formula (great-circle distance)          │
-│     - From each apartment to Apple Shinjuku              │
+│     - From each apartment to Shinjuku Store              │
 │       (35.69376°N, 139.70343°E)                          │
 └──────────────────────┬──────────────────────────────────┘
                        │